NCERT Class 12 Biology Chapter 3 Notes Human Reproduction

 • The blastomeres in the blastocyst are arranged into an outer layer called the trophoblast and an inner group of cells attached to the trophoblast called the inner cell mass.

-• The outer layer of the blastocyst is called the trophoblast that attach with the endometrium of the uterus, called implantation that leads to pregnancy.
+• The outer layer of the blastocyst is called the trophoblast, which attaches to the endometrium of the uterus, called implantation, which leads to pregnancy.

 Pregnancy and embryonic development:

-The finger-like projections on trophoblasts after implantation called is called chronic villi that along with the uterine wall form a functional unit between the developing embryo and maternal body called the placenta.
+The finger-like projections on trophoblasts after implantation are called chorionic villi that, along with the uterine wall, form a functional unit between the developing embryo and maternal body called the placenta.

-The placenta is attached with fetus with an umbilical cord that transports food and oxygen to the embryo.
+The placenta is attached to the fetus with an umbilical cord that transports food and oxygen to the embryo.

 • Hormones hCG (human chorionic gonadotropin)